Clave-EIDEAnalog/pgUI/Tutorial_III. Buttons.md

 ### 4.3.- Embellishing buttons.

-By this time you shoul have a *pausable* monkey game (try whit
+By this time you should have a *pausable* monkey game (try whit *pgUI_CHIMP_07_playPause.py* at the CHIMP folder if not).
+But the button's appareance is unnaceptable: neither it has an icon, nor a help text, so you can't imagine what is it for; unless you are a developper that needed a button to quickly test something in your app, you decisively have to enhance it; something like the first image at the top of this chapter.

+#### Adding images.